Prologue: Remembrance

 Glythe walked back in, boots trailing blood.

-“Seriously?
-Right here in the tavern?”
+”Here?
+In the tavern?”
 Gorf rolled his eyes, gesturing to the bag Glythe held in a clenched fist.
-It dripped with a steady dit, dit, dit onto his soiled boot.
+It dripped.

 ”‘Was just at the church,” Glythe grunted, sliding into a seat. ”Ears’ll keep until later.
 Happy birthday,” he said, smiling at Juice.
 Long, damp strands of black hair fell down past his neck and framed his face, which had the rugged stubble of a fresh shave with a rusty knife.